 Staff Response: The applicant submitted a Traffic Impact Analysis (TIA) that includes mitigation to be provided by the development.
 In addition, boundary street improvements along Doaks Ferry Road NW are required, which include the construction of adequate travel lanes, and sidewalks to accommodate pedestrians.
 A design of the required boundary street improvements will be reviewed by city staff prior to issuance of Public Construction Permits.
-Typical sections for the required boundary streets to determine the centerline of the street, the required improvement locations, and the required right-of-way dedication.
+Typical sections for the required boundary street improvements are described below.
+Plan review will include review of the centerline of boundary streets to determine the centerline of the street, the required improvement locations, and the required right-of-way dedication.